harmony-one/horizon/docs/README.md

 ### Running Local Nodes

-Initial data, including DAG and blockchain data for localgeth can be found [here](https://drive.google.com/file/d/1NyKfx-2vukDntcj8NmK3BNfblpBhh9rI/view?usp=sharing).
+Initial data, including DAG and blockchain data for localgeth can be found [here](https://drive.google.com/file/d/1wrh3CyZ6V8sjeW9Epnbc8HdkP2zzEXHR/view?usp=sharing).
 This will save developers some time as the generation of DAG 0 can take 2 to 3 hours.
 To use this download the file and place it's contents in the same parent directory as where you have cloned the horizon repository.
 Then use `yarn init-chain` to copy the directories required into local folders.

-**Hardhat Node**
+**Hardhat Node: Debugging and Testing**
-We use hardhat to run a local ethereum node.
+We use hardhat to run a local node for debugging and testing.
 This allows us to debug using `console.log` and provides additional tools for development.
 However as deploy scripts are specific to chains.
 We do not wish to run the deploys when we start a node.

 To start a local hardhat(ethereum) node use
 `yarn eth local`